Mmorami/LATEX_Scientific_Paper_Template/README.md

 \del{} # strike-through text.
 \sectionInput{} # shortcut to the 'Section' folder.
 \singfig{}{}{}{}{} # a short way to present a display picture.
 The input parameters are: image_name, placement, height, width, caption.
 The label is set as fig:image_name.
-\singfig{}{}{}{}{}{}{}{} # a short way to present 2 figures next to each other.
+\doublefig{}{}{}{}{}{}{}{} # a short way to present 2 figures next to each other.
 The input parameters are: placement of duo, minipage width, first image_name, width within minipage for first image, caption of first image, second image_name, width within minipage for second image, caption of second image.
 The labels are set as the image names fig:first/second image_name
 ```

 ## Contributing